jordan4ibanez/fast_pack/README.md

 [If you want to learn how this works, click here.](https://github.com/jordan4ibanez/fast_pack/blob/main/HowThisWorks.md)

 This is written to be modular.
 For example:
-- You can only import the packer and config to turn it into a command line texture folder packer saver if you really want.
 - You could just import the packer and pack a font with trim so it looks nice and save it to a png.
 - You can create an atlas of letters with a char keyset, export it to an image with trimming and work with it in memory.
 - Take individual texture atlasses, save the texture location data, then put it into another bigger atlas so you never have to change textures in OpenGL.